vuxcode/we1-project-VioletaJan/time-report.md

 # Time Report

-> Write about what you have done and how long you have worked on each part of the project.

-For example:
+2021-10-28 10:00 Worked for 4 hours.I have done:
+*Main page structure and colors
+*About me page structure

-- 2021-10-15 18:00 Worked for 1 hour.
+2021-11-03 10:00 Worked for 3 hours.
 I have done:
-  - *List the things you have done.*
+*Contact form
+*Separated the css style information